FlowingCode/DevelopmentConventions/code-style.md

 # Flowing Code Style Guide / 1.0.4

-In any file format, avoid using tab characters to replace a fixed amount of whitespace (or vice versa), as their display can differ across devices and platforms.
+In any file format, maintain a consistent style for indentation and alignment throughout the entire file.
+Do not use tab characters on some lines and a fixed amount of whitespace on others, as their display can differ across devices and platforms.

 ### Java